 As for NJ online poker, the first attempt to regulate it within the state came in November 2010 when State Senator Raymond Lesniak introduced Senate bill 490.
 It would have been the first intrastate Internet gambling setup in the United States, and it looked promising with a Senate approval by a large 29-5 margin.
 The bill failed to move further, though, and Lesniak reintroduced it in August 2011.
 Governor Chris Christie vacillated between vetoing and approving the bill, but Lesniak ultimately tabled it until Christie made a decision.

-Fortunately, in February 2013, with an overwhelming majority of support from both the state Assembly and Senate, online gambling was passed into law and available to anyone within the state's borders.
+Fortunately, in February 2013, with an overwhelming majority of support from both the state Assembly and Senate, online gambling and poker sites for NJ was passed into law and available to anyone within the state's borders.
 New Jersey legal online poker sites and internet gambling websites have become a reality.
 An interesting caveat to the bill was that it did not cover sports betting.
 The terms of the law state that all online casinos be connected to land-based Atlantic City casinos, which resulted in multiple partnership deals between New Jersey casinos and online operators.
 Now, online poker in New Jersey is completely legal to players, who can play on regulated, licensed sites.

 New Jersey’s Atlantic City is one of the primary gambling destinations in America, ranking second after Las Vegas.
 The city is filled with casino resorts boasting of names like Harrah’s, Caesars, and Trump, with 11 casinos in all.
 They generate more than $275 million in annual tax revenue that goes to economic revitalization and helping needy citizens of the state.
 More than 28 million visitors travel there each year.
 Atlantic City is also a prime live poker destination and is host to a number of tournaments throughout the year, such as the World Series of Poker Circuit and the World Poker Tour.
 Some large online operators, such as PokerStars, are quickly moving into Atlantic City to gain a legal foothold in the United States.